Why are unplugged weddings a thing and should you have one?

 Having photographed both plugged and unplugged days, I’ve seen the pros and cons, as well as the difference each can make to your wedding photos.

-Want to get my inside scoop on unplugged weddings?
+Want my inside scoop on unplugged weddings?

 Let’s start at the beginning…